C4l1b4n/Active-Directory-Ansible-Lab/scenarios/scenario1/README.md

 Child Domain (default dc02):
 * hostname: Domain Controller's hostname.
 * private_address: host's private address; it's used to differentiate public and private address if they are different.
-* parent_private_address: parent host's address; private parent's address if in a Cloud environment.
-* root_dc_host: host's name of the domain controller of the Root domain.
 * domain: domain's name.
 * database_path: NTDS's path.
 * log_path: logs' path.